zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 The corresponding Cloud Gateway service should appear in the Eureka console of the Central Discovery service.

-To see details of all instances of the ‘CLOUD-GATEWAY’ application, perform a **GET** call on the following endpoint of the Central Discovery service:
+To see details of all instances of the ‘GATEWAY’ application, perform a **GET** call on the following endpoint of the Central Discovery service:

 ```
 /eureka/apps